 Estate and gift tax planning is a critical component of a comprehensive estate planning strategy, helping families preserve wealth and reduce unnecessary tax exposure.

-For Washington State estate tax reduction, there is no limit — lifetime gifts aren’t considered in the eventual State estate tax.
-For Federal purposes, gifts can affect the eventual estate tax.
-There is a seeming $17,000 limit but that only means that, if one exceeds it, one must file a gift tax return showing that a portion of one’s roughly $12.92 million Federal estate tax exemption has been used.
+In Washington State, there is no limit on lifetime gifts, and lifetime gifts aren’t considered in the eventual State estate tax.
+For Federal purposes, lifetime gifts are factored into the estate tax calculation.
+There is a $19,000/person annual exclusion limit; however, that simply means that if you exceed that amount within a calendar year, you must file a gift tax return showing that you’ve used a portion of your roughly $15 million Federal estate tax exemption.
 This isn’t an issue for anyone with an estate well below that level (twice that level for couples with properly structured Wills or Living Trust).

 Coordinating gift strategies with properly drafted estate documents helps ensure assets are transferred efficiently and in accordance with your long-term goals.